Harold Varner III

-Harold Varner III (born August 15, 1990) is an American professional golfer who has played on the PGA Tour.
+Harold William Varner III (born August 15, 1990) is an American professional golfer who has played on the PGA Tour and currently plays in the LIV Golf League.
 He won the Australian PGA Championship in December 2016 and the PIF Saudi International in February 2022.

 Amateur career

 Varner was born in Akron, Ohio, but raised in Gastonia, North Carolina where he played golf at Forestview High School.
 He played his collegiate golf at East Carolina University and was the first player in school history to be named Conference USA player of the year.
 He also competed in the 2010 U.S. Amateur at Chambers Bay in University Place, Washington.